bravuralion/TD2-Streamdeck/README.md

 ## Current Profiles

+- Stream Deck XL Profile for ET41
-- Stream Deck XL Profile for ET41-144
+- Stream Deck XL Profile for EP08
 - More on the way